BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 On-premises updates for Windows Server, Azure Stack

-Microsoft formally introduced the long-awaited Windows Server 2019, intended to bridge on-premises environments with Azure services, and Windows Server 1809, aimed at users focused on containers and microservices.
+Microsoft formally the long-awaited Windows Server 2019, intended to bridge on-premises environments with Azure services, and Windows Server 1809, aimed at users focused on containers and microservices.
 Windows Server will be available this week, according to Scott Guthrie, executive VP of Microsoft's cloud and enterprise group, in a keynote presentation.*

 Dave Bartolettivice president and principal analyst, Forrester Research